General Atomics Altus: Altus II

-There were two primary goals for the Altus II development: to be a testbed for performance and propulsion concepts leading to development of future remotely piloted or autonomous aircraft designed for high-altitude science missions, and to evaluate its practicality for use as an airborne platform for such missions.
-The Altus II vehicle was used to verify technologies that will lead to a long-duration (12 to 72 hours), high altitude vehicle capable of carrying a 330-pound science payload.
-The efforts include work on engine integration, flight operations techniques and procedures, lightweight structures, science payload integration and science mission demonstration.
+There were two primary goals for the Altus II development: to be a testbed for performance and propulsion concepts leading to the development of future remotely piloted or autonomous aircraft designed for high-altitude science missions and to evaluate its practicality for use as an airborne platform for such missions.
+The Altus II vehicle was used to verify technologies that will lead to a long-duration (12 to 72 hours), high-altitude vehicle capable of carrying a 330-pound science payload.
+The efforts include work on engine integration, flight operations techniques and procedures, lightweight structures, science payload integration, and science mission demonstration.

 The Altus II, the first of the two craft to be completed, made its first flight on May 1, 1996.
-With its engine at first augmented by a single-stage turbocharger, the Altus II reached an altitude of 37,000 ft during its first series of development flights at Dryden in August, 1996.
+With its engine at first augmented by a single-stage turbocharger, the Altus II reached an altitude of 37,000 ft during its first series of development flights at Dryden in August 1996.
 In October of that year, the Altus II was flown in an Atmospheric Radiation Measurement (ARM-UAV) study in Oklahoma conducted by Sandia National Laboratories for the Department of Energy.
 During the course of those flights, the Altus II set a single-flight endurance record for remotely operated aircraft of more than 26 hours.
 In October 1996, Altus II set an endurance record for UAVs carrying science payloads.
 The vehicle spent more than 24 hours at the required altitude during an ARM-UAV.

-After major modifications and upgrades, including installation of a two-stage turbocharger in place of its original single-stage unit, a larger fuel tank and additional intercooling capacity, the Altus II returned to flight status in the summer of 1998.
-The goal of its development test flights was to reach one of the major Level 2 performance milestones within NASA's ERAST program: to fly a gasoline-fueled, piston-engine remotely piloted aircraft for several hours at an altitude at or near 60,000 feet.
-On March 5, 1999, The Altus II maintained flight at or above 55,000 feet for three hours, reaching a maximum density altitude of 57,300 feet during the mission.
+After major modifications and upgrades, including installation of a two-stage turbocharger in place of its original single-stage unit, a larger fuel tank, and additional intercooling capacity, the Altus II returned to flight status in the summer of 1998.
+The goal of its development test flights was to reach one of the major Level 2 performance milestones within NASA's ERAST program: to fly a gasoline-fueled, piston-engine, remotely piloted aircraft for several hours at an altitude at or near 60,000 feet.
+On March 5, 1999, the Altus II maintained flight at or above 55,000 feet for three hours, reaching a maximum density altitude of 57,300 feet during the mission.